th3-coder/duckyinterpreter/README.md

 * No need to manually write DUCKY scripts anymore!
 * emulate and test payload at the same time

 Install required dlls:
 1. Clone repo to local folder
 2. Open powershell >> change directory to folder containing .exe
 3. Run commad "powershell -ExecutionPolicy Bypass -File .\install-dlls.ps1"

+IMPORTANT: Run program as admin to log keys in admin powershell and prevent authority issues in certain applications - - - ONLY WORKS ON WINDOWS

+Run Program:
 1. Run .exe
     * opens terminal which shows rubby DUCKY formatted file in real time
 2. Enter file number (files with same name will be overwritten)